plamb/deploying-elixir/docs/distill_with_docker_pt1.md

 Don't feel bad, I wrote this article because I hit all those problems.
 But once you've containerized the build you can rein in all those problems and the CI automation step becomes much easier.
 We're going to create a Dockerfile that builds a Distillery release of our app and saves it to disk, it's not complicated but there are a couple of things you need to know.

+## But First
+You need to have both [Docker](https://docs.docker.com/engine/installation/) installed and [Distillery](https://github.com/bitwalker/distillery) setup and working for your app.

 ## Sample App & Dockerfiles
 I've created a very simple plug application, named SamplePlugApp, that I'll use to demonstrate the build process.
 If you'd like to follow along the github repo is at: (https://github.com/plamb/elixir-deploy)[https://github.com/plamb/elixir-deploy]